christianmatei/viziblydiffrnt.github.io/_posts/2016-07-21-choosing-a-tableau-server-architecture.md

 * Total User Count (the maximum number of licensed users)
 * Concurrent Users (between 5 and 10% of your total user count should be a good enough estimate)
 * Your License Strategy
-* # of Extracts vs. Live Data Connections
+* The Number of Extracts vs. Live Data Connections
 * The amount of load you plan to drive ([What Drives Tableau Server Load?](https://viziblydiffrnt.wordpress.com/2016/01/12/what-drives-tableau-server-load/))
 * Availability expectations for your Tableau environment